top of page

 BIOGRAPHY

-Ira Givol likes Bach and NBA basketball. he truly wishes there was a way to combine these two passions other than practicing Bach in front of a basketball game.
+Ira Givol loves Bach and NBA basketball and still hopes there might be a better way to combine these two passions than practicing Bach in front of a game.

-Ira thinks that good active musicians do not need a conductor unless the conductor’s name is Carlos Kleiber or Nicolaus Harnoncourt.
+He believes that good, active musicians do not need a conductor—unless the conductor happens to be Carlos Kleiber or Nikolaus Harnoncourt.

-The first time his mother took him to the cinema was in 1993 to the film “Tous les Matins du Monde” which might explain his desire to learn the viola da gamba.
+His first visit to the cinema, in 1993, was to see "Tous les Matins du Monde".
+This experience may well explain his eventual desire to learn the viola da gamba.

-Being one of four brothers can shed a light on his competitive nature.
-It did come in handy in winning several international chamber music competitions.
+Growing up as one of four brothers likely contributed to his competitive nature—something that proved useful when winning several international chamber music competitions.

-Classical concerts can be awfully boring, isn’t that a shame?
-I do try to change it when possible.
+Classical concerts can be awfully boring.
+Isn’t that a shame?

 What would he do without coffee in the morning?